 It is nice for our dogs to bark and let us know when people are near the property.
-This provides us with security and a feeling of being protected.
+Importantly it provides us with security.

-But let us now consider that your barking dog is now using the bark at a intensity that is becoming a nuisance not only to you as the owner, but possibly to neighbours as well.
-Sound disturbance can be a matter for the local council and environmental agency to assess and determine which course of action will be needed, if complaints.
+But let us now consider that your barking dog is now using the bark at an intensity that is becoming a nuisance not only to you as the owner, but possibly to neighbours as well.
+Sound disturbance will trigger the local council or environmental agency to assess and determine which course of action will be needed if complaints are received.

 - It is a form of statutory nuisance and is defined by section 79(1)(g) EPA as being “noise emitted from premises so as to be prejudicial to health or a nuisance”

 - Time of day

 - A local authority is under a duty to investigate complaints of noise nuisance

 Local authority will do the following

 - take such other steps as it thinks appropriate to persuade the abatement of the nuisance